deathbob/halidator/README.md

 (Specifically, the default validator requires you to have a self link.
 This is not technically part of the spec, because everybody wants HAL to be usable as a response to non-GET requests)

 You can use a json-schema validator https://github.com/DaveJS/dave.schema.json/blob/master/hal.json by passing an optional argument.
+Many thanks to Isaac from the hal-discuss google group for providing this very comprehensive alternate validator for HAL.

 ```Ruby
 puts "Valid = #{Halidator.new(string, :json_schema).valid?}"